-We will look at the reasons and their respective DIY fixes.
-Moreover, we’ll look at quick steps for resetting /reprogramming your Maytag Centennial, just in case you cannot fix them.
+We will look at the problem and their respective DIY fixes.
+Moreover, we’ll look at quick steps for resetting / reprogramming your Maytag Centennial if you cannot fix the problem.

 Let’s get started: